zkniebel/SitecoreUML/README.md

 ## Project Status

+The SitecoreUML project is actively maintained, and new features are always under development.
+As a general rule, documentation for any new or existing feature will be updated within two days or one patch release of the associated code changes.

-The SitecoreUML project is fully functional, and has completed developer-level testing.
-The project is officially in beta, and I have several volunteers in the community testing it out for themselves and working with it already.
-Feel free to reach out to me over Sitecore Slack (@Zachary_Kniebel) to get involved and to provide your own feedback!
+Feel free to reach out to me over Sitecore Slack (@Zachary_Kniebel) to get involved and to provide feedback!

 See the [documentation](https://zkniebel.gitbooks.io/sitecoreuml/) for the most up to date project status news, and to find out more about current and upcoming features.